Introducing the Larwood Outreach Service

 - There will be the opportunity to discuss individual children and needs throughout the support, but the phase approach would look to identify any underlying issues and offer potential solutions that may result in a reduced need for individual tier 3 referrals.

-The Outreach program reached out to a record number of schools and pupils during
+The Outreach programme reached out to a record number of schools and pupils during

 the past academic year.
 The outreach team carried out over 930 observation visits